CyrusNajmabadi/lang-design/CollectionLiterals.md

     Resolution: We evaluate all elements first, then everything else follows that.

-* Can an *unknown-length* literal create a collection type that needs a *known length*, like an array, span, or Construct(array/span) collection?
+* Can an *unknown length* literal create a collection type that needs a *known length*, like an array, span, or Construct(array/span) collection?
 This would be harder to do efficiently, but it might be possible through clever use of pooled arrays and/or builders.

     Resolution: Yes, we allow creating a fixes-length collection from an *unknown length* literal.
 The compiler is permitted to implement this in as efficient a manner as possible.